renpy/renpy/sphinx/source/audio.rst

     (This defaults to the full duration of the file.)

 ``loop``
-    Specifies the position in the file at which the second and laterr play-throughs begin playing.
+    Specifies the position in the file at which the second and later play-throughs begin playing.
 (This defaults to the start time given by ``from`` if specified, or to the start of the file.)